Q69K/stackstate-docs/reference/stql-reference.md

 ## Function: withCauseOf `DEPRECATED`

 This functionality is deprecated.
-It has been replaced by the **Root Cause Analysis** section in the visulaizer.
+It has been replaced by the **Root Cause Analysis** section in the visualizer.
 The construct will be parsed, but will not produce any additional components.